sangeethsanthosh-git/CARTOONIST/README.md

 ```
 venv\Scripts\activate

-make sure the file location is correct the project is with in a folder (eg:cd C:\Project2025\cartoonize\cartoonize)
+make sure the file location is correct the project is with in a folder
 ```
 2. Install python dependencies
 ```